Beyond the charedi community

 How do I contact Mavar?

-You can call the Mavar Helpline on 020 8144 5074.
+You can call Alex on the Mavar Helpline: 020 8144 5074.
 Because the helpline is not staffed at all times, you may be asked to leave a message.
 If you can give us a telephone number to call you on that would be helpful and we will do our best to call you back at the time you request.
-Alternatively, you can email us on: email@example.com
+Alternatively, you can email us: firstname.lastname@example.org

 Mavar will treat your call with complete confidentiality and impartiality, and you will not have to give your name.